cmcginty/snapraid-aio-script/README.md

 If you want to use this script on OMV, don't worry about the section _Diff Script Settings_ in the main page of the SnapRAID plugin.
 These settings only apply to the plugin built-in script.
 Also don't forget to remove from scheduling the built-in script.

 1. Install markdown `apt install python-markdown`.
 You can skip this step since the script will check and install it for you.
-2. Download config file and script, then place wherever you prefer e.g. `/usr/sbin/snapraid`
+2. Download config file and script, to be placed wherever you prefer e.g. `/usr/sbin/snapraid`
 3. Give executable rights to the main script - `chmod +x snapraid-aio-script.sh`
 4. Edit the config file and add your email address at line 9
-5. Tweak the config file if needed
+5. Make other changes to the config file as required
 6. Schedule the script execution time

 It is tested on OMV5, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.